• Skip to primary navigation

 Heat an 8 or 9-inch skillet over medium-high heat until hot.

-You may grease a pan lightly with butter to cook the first crepe, but I find it necessary since the butter in the batter will do the job for you (for a non-stick skillet only).
+You may grease a pan lightly with butter to cook the first crepe, but I find it unnecessary since the butter in the batter will do the job for you (for a non-stick skillet only).

-Pour ¼ to ⅓ cup crepe batter into the pan immediately tilting the pan in a circular motion to form an even circle until the batter covers the bottom of the skillet.
+Pour ¼ to ⅓ cup crepe batter into the pan, immediately tilting the pan in a circular motion to form an even circle until the batter covers the bottom of the skillet.

 Cook over medium-low heat for about 45 seconds to a minute, or until the edges start to dry and the center is set.